 This section discusses how key variables are constructed that are not covered in the main text.
 It explains the construction of the production function inputs, including physical capital, intangible capital, and materials.
 Next, it describes the computation of firm value-added, labor productivity, labor share, and profit share.
 Then we discuss how to compute firm-level output elasticities and TFPR given the production function estimates.
 Additionally, the section details how the demand-shifter adjustment is constructed.
-Finally, the section explains the methodology for creating the aggregate indices used in the analysis (reported in Figures A6 to A11), such as price markups and wage markdowns, as well as the weighting approach applied in these calculations.
+Finally, the section explains the methodology for creating the aggregate indices used in the analysis (reported in Figures 1, 2, and A3 to A6) as well as the weighting approach applied in these calculations.